Ege686/Neural-Network-for-Unity/README.md

  Training Part:
    You need to train the neural network.
 So it can be done with Train() method.
    It takes 2 argument: Epochs(how many times you want to train it), Batch Size(How many examples you want to feed forward through the structure at once)
    And you also need to call SetVariables() method to update input and output values.
-Here you need to attach the exact same values as target_output
+Here you need to attach the exact same values as target_output.
-   (Don't lie, now it works with 1 sized input and output, I am working on how to that, it won't take much.
-If you are reading here probably I updated the script newly.
-So in 1 or 2 days it will be done don't worry)

           nn.SetVariables(input, target_output); //don't forget this command
           nn.Train(100,10);